Struga Municipality: Post-2004

-Mother tongues according to the 2002 and 2021 censuses.
+Mother tongues according to the 2002 Macedonia census and 2021 North Macedonia census.

-According to the last national census from 2021 this municipality has 50,980 inhabitants.
+According to the 2021 North Macedonia census, this municipality has 50,980 inhabitants.
 Ethnic groups in the municipality include:

-According to the 2002 census, the religions practiced the municipality are:
+According to the 2002 Macedonia census, the religions practiced the municipality are:

-The ethnic composition and numbers of most communities in the Struga region have remained static apart from the Macedonian Muslim (Torbeš) population who mostly self-declare themselves as either Albanians or Turks.
-Macedonian Muslims are located in the religiously mixed villages of Boroec, Jablanica, Labuništa, Oktisi and Podgorci, where they live alongside Orthodox Macedonians.
-Amidst the Albanian population of Zagračani are a few Macedonian Muslim families originating from Oktisi and Podgorci who now speak Albanian.
+The ethnic composition and numbers of most communities in the Struga region have remained static apart from the Torbeš population who mostly self-declare themselves as either Albanians or Turks.
+Macedonian-speaking Muslims (Torbeši) are located in the religiously mixed villages of Boroec, Jablanica, Labuništa, Oktisi and Podgorci, where they live alongside Orthodox Macedonians.
+Amidst the Albanian population of Zagračani are a few Torbeš families originating from Oktisi and Podgorci who now speak Albanian.

 The Struga area is home to various dialects spoken by Macedonians, such as the Vevčani-Radožda dialect.
 The Macedonian language is a second language for most of the non-Slavic ethnic groups in the Struga region.
 Some communities are bilingual and other ethnic groups are trilingual due to their religious (Islamic) heritage.
 Many Albanians have a good working knowledge of the variety of Turkish spoken in the Struga area and it serves as a third language for them.
 Local Macedonians rarely have knowledge of languages spoken by other ethnic groups living in the Struga area.
 Aromanians traditionally used to live in two villages of the Struga region, the now abandoned settlement of Gorna Belica alongside Albanians that spoke the Tosk Albanian dialect, and Dolna Belica, which has become repopulated mainly with Albanians.
 Aromanian speaking Muslims also existed in Dolna Belica, although they have assimilated into Albanian identity and language.
 Some Aromanians from Gorna Belica have resettled in the nearby village of Vevčani.
 The village of Mali Vlaj was also once inhabited by Aromanians, belonging to the Frashëriot subgroup that originated from Albania and became assimilated during the course of the 19th century.